Luos-io/Documentation/tutorials/your-first-detection/embedded-app.md

 </TabItem>
 </Tabs>

-Congratulation, You create your first full embedded application!!!
+Congratulation, You created your first full embedded application!

 <div align="center">
   <img src ="https://media.giphy.com/media/l4q8cJzGdR9J8w3hS/giphy.gif" className="gif_tutorial"/>
 </div>

-You detect all the service in your project and command them through an application.
+You can now detect all the services in your project and command them through an application.

-## 6. Exercice
+## 6. Exercise

-Now try to move your Switcher package on another board and keep the button and led package on the first one!

-Everything should work the same way!
+Now try to move your switcher package on another board, and keep the button and led packages on the first one: everything should work the same way!

-Asking every 10ms the value of the button represent a not negligible portion of code.

-Luos provide an update_time command to simplify it, check documentation [here](/docs/luos-technology/message/advanced-message).
+Asking the value of the button every 10ms represents a not negligible portion of code.
+Luos provides an `update_time` command to simplify it, check the [documentation associated page](/docs/luos-technology/message/advanced-message) to learn more about it.